Introduction

 While thermal vias are powerful tools, they're not without trade-offs:

-- Manufacturing Complexity: Filled or capped vias increase production costs and require precise processes to avoid defects.
+- Manufacturing Complexity: Filled or capped vias increase the custom PCB board cost and require precise processes to avoid defects.

 - Electrical Interference: Connecting vias to a ground plane can introduce capacitance, affecting high-frequency signals.